MyCOE / SERVIR Fellow-Mentor Program for GIS in Women in Climate Change and Food Security Research in West Africa

 14 fellow-mentor teams from Benin, Cameroon, Cote d'Ivoire, Ghana and Nigeria are currenly participating in the 10-month MyCOE / SERVIR Fellowship Program, where they are conducting research projects on themes related to Women in Climate Change and Food Security.
 The West Africa round is the third round of the MyCOE / SERVIR Fellowship Program.
 For more information about these teams and about the research being conducted through this program, please visit this page or view the program wiki.

-MyCOE / SERVIR Fellow-Mentor Program for GIS and Biodiversity in Africa
+MyCOE / SERVIR Fellow-Mentor Program for GIS in Climate Change, Agriculture and Food Security Research in East Africa

 Browse individual and group Youth-Led Projects from Africa in the MyCOE project gallery.